mui/material-ui/pages/api/form-group.md

 ---
 filename: /packages/material-ui/src/FormGroup/FormGroup.js
+title: API of FormGroup
 ---

 <!--- This documentation is automatically generated, do not try to edit it. -->

 # FormGroup

+<p class="description">The API documentation of the FormGroup React component.</p>

 `FormGroup` wraps controls such as `Checkbox` and `Switch`.
 It provides compact row layout.